 The wreck of HE 756 is now an official dive site of the Area Marina Protetta Plemmirio.

-Photos courtesy of the Capo Murro Diving Center, with special thanks to Nicola Giusti.
+Underwater photos courtesy of the Capo Murro Diving Center, with special thanks to Nicola Giusti.